-A bus gate is a sign-posted point on the road that bans motor vehicles (excepting buses and emergency services) to pass.
-Bus gates are controlled by cameras to monitor motorists who disobey the regulations.
+A bus gate is not a real gate but a sign-posted point on the road that bans motor vehicles (excepting buses and emergency services) from passing.
+Cameras monitor motorists’ license plates and trigger penalty notices.
 Bus gates have been introduced in areas where it would be inappropriate for a high volume of through traffic, such as residential areas, but which are heavily reliant on public transport.

-A bus gate opens up the street for families to cycle to school as well as commuters to work, forming the backbone of a healthy low traffic neighbourhood that prioritises sustainable transport.
+A bus gate prioritises sustainable transport, opening up the street for families to cycle to school as well as commuters to work, forming the backbone of a healthy low traffic neighbourhood.
 Filters could be needed on surrounding streets to prevent traffic displacement.

 Low traffic neighbourhoods are not a new idea.
 Many countries in Europe no longer design roads where people live or shop to be through routes for motor traffic.
 Low traffic neighbourhoods in London (such as Hackney, Waltham Forest) and elsewhere are inspired by Dutch cities and stand alongside approaches such as Barcelona’s “Superblocks”.